-C Chan is an MSc student in UBC's School of Population and Public Health.
-She obtained her BSc from the University of British Columbia and has previous research experience in the field of neuroscience.
-Her research interests are cancer prevention in underserved populations, such as ethnic and gender minorities.
+Ace Chan is an MSc student in UBC's School of Population and Public Health.
+They obtained their BSc from the University of British Columbia and has previous research experience in the field of neuroscience.
+Their research interests are cancer prevention in underserved populations, such as ethnic and gender minorities.

 Christine D’Cruz is an MSc student at the School of Population and Public Health at the University of British Columbia.
 Affected by cancer deaths in her family, her research interests include colon cancer prevention and the improvement in awareness of colon cancer’s risk factors and screening programs.
 She has a BSc in environmental health management from the Canadian University of Dubai, United Arab Emirates.